Musconetcong Island Park

 The quarter-acre island in the Musconetcong River contained an abandoned former mill building donated by Asbury Carbons to the Musconetcong Watershed Association in 1999.
 The building was deemed unsafe, and while there was a stairway to the island, public access had been barred by a guardrail.

-Thanks to the NJ Green Acres Program and the National Park Foundation, the MWA was able to secure funds to remove the abandoned building, allowing the public to access the island for recreation safely.
+Thanks to the NJ Green Acres Program and the National Park Foundation, the MWA was able to secure initial funds to remove the abandoned building.
 The area is a favorite spot for fishing, swimming, and kayaking and is connected to the Asbury Historic District and Bethlehem Township by a sidewalk.

 Pictured (From Left to Right): Mary Paist-Goldman, MWA Board of Directors; Bill Gierke, MWA Board of Directors; Mayor Jeff DeAngelis, Franklin Township (Warren County); Brandee Chapman, NJ Green Acres Program; Alan Hunt, MWA Executive Director; Freeholder Susan Soloway, Hunterdon County; Mayor Paul Muir, Bethlehem Township (Hunterdon County)

 This project is also part of "Love Your Park", a pilot initiative of the National Park Foundation to develop volunteers to "adopt" and care for areas within the National Park System.
-While the Musconetcong Island Park is privately-owned, the Musconetcong River is a National Wild & Scenic River overseen by the National Park Service.
+The New Jersey Youth Corps Phillipsburg is a local partner that adopted the park.
+While the Musconetcong Island Park is privately-owned, the Musconetcong River is a National Wild & Scenic River as part of the National Park Service's Partnership Wild and Scenic River Program.

 We want to thank all those who supported this project, whether through volunteering, donating, or simply sharing our updates on social media.
 The Musconetcong Island Park is now open for everyone to enjoy safely.
 For more information about the park or to get involved in caring for it, please contact the MWA: (908) 537-7060 or firstname.lastname@example.org.